luckman212/pixel-perfect-image/README.md

    - Hold Alt key (Option on macOS) and scroll over an image
    - Scroll up to increase size, down to decrease
    - Modifier key can be changed in settings (Alt/Ctrl/Shift)
-   - Scroll speed affects resize step size for precise control
+   - Zoom percentage can be adjusted in settings (default 20%)
+   - Each scroll step changes size by the configured percentage of current width

 The plugin calculates the new width based on the original image dimensions.